FarhadZanjani/Histopathology-Stain-Color-Normalization/README.md

 Stian-color normalization by using DCGMM is released under the free GNU license.

 ## Acknowledgement ##
-This work is a part of 3DPathology project and has been funded by ITEA3 (Grant number: ITEA151003).
+This work was done as a part of 3DPathology project and has been funded by ITEA3 (Grant number: ITEA151003).